lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/sorted_map_construct.png)

-With the exception of Scala's `LongMap` and Bifurcan's `IntMap`, every map shown here is implemented as a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
-Because of their need for constant rebalancing, they don't lend themselves to temporary mutability, there's less performance disparities betewen the libraries.
+With the exception of Scala's `LongMap` and Bifurcan's `IntMap`, every map shown here is implemented as a red-black tree.
+Because of their need for constant rebalancing, they don't lend themselves to temporary mutability, leading to fewer performance disparities than the hash maps above.

 ---